chagom/chagom.github.io/_pages/about.md

 My work spans Human-Robot Interation (HRI), social psychology-inspired AI, and socially-aligned robot behaviors.
 I'm interested in bringing robots closer to people in meaningful and intuitive ways.

 Interaction is fundamentally reciprocal.
-I study human behavior in HRI, observing and analyzing behavioral patterns that emerge through the mutual process. <span style="color:gray">*(And sometimes, I like to think I read people pretty well too.)* </span>
+I study human behavior in HRI, observing and analyzing behavioral patterns that emerge through the mutual process. <span style="color:gray; font-size:0.9em;">*(And yes, I like to think I read people pretty well too.
+Sometimes I wish I didn't.)*</span>

 While some may see my goals as overly ambitious, I am someone who pursues what I truly believe in with persistence and sincerity.